 I. Critical Prerequisites and Considerations

 The following prerequisites are those that we consider to be essential and necessary to a successful onboarding:

 - Your Office 365 Readiness - Customers will need to have a valid Office 365 tenant activated and that you have completed all of the Office 363 readiness and deployment activities recommended by Microsoft.
 If you have not, these must be completed before we can activate your CoreView tenant.

 - Your Account Object Data Quality - When we work with you to configure Virtual Tenants and License Pools, you may want to rely on the data found in any number of account object attributes, such as Company, Department, Office, Country and so on, to partition your data into individual business units.
-Moreover, CoreView provides customers with over 175 preconfigured reports and the more accurate and consistent your account data, the more benefit you'll derive from these reports.
+Moreover, CoreView provides customers with numerous preconfigured reports and the more accurate and consistent your account data, the more benefit you'll derive from these reports.

 - CoreView Ownership - Organizations will need to determine who will "own" CoreView.
 This is the individual (o individuals) with whom we work during onboarding and who make CoreView configuration decisions.
 Most often, these are the individuals who possess the Office 365 Global Admin role, but that isn't a requirement.
 Additionally, these individuals will be our primary points of contact for any important communications and with whom your CoreView CSM will plan to meet regularly.

 - Your Office 365 Licensing Issues/Challenges - Because CoreView allows you to implement finely-grained controls over your Office 365 licensing, it's important that you are aware of any licensing issues that may need remediation.
 You do not need to correct these issue beforehand, but it's helpful to share these with CoreView during the onboarding process.
 One of the key benefits of CoreView is that you can immediately begin to leverage CoreView's reporting capability to identify and the correct any licensing issue.